wds4/tribal-tapestry/essays/bookJustification/hypotheses/README.md

 - centralized

 ## [The Human Condition Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/humanConditionHypothesis.md)
-The human condition -- the fact that we can never all get along -- shapes how the brain curates information (shapes the WoT).
+The human condition -- the fact that we have enemies -- drives a new twist in how the brain operates.

 ## [Dual Mode Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/dualModeHypothesis.md)
 Basic human cognition employs two distinct modes to arrive at what it considers "truth:" the objective mode and the tribal mode.